Mushroom-grass/MyEDUC-repo/readme.md

 # Folder Commands
 - la (mac) / ls -la: list everything including  hidden files and folders.

-For windows: Git Bash is better
-For MacOS: Git has been installed

 # ssh keys:
 connect your local repo to your GitHub account.